-This is what we got for our $7000.2 new TVs 44inch and a 32 inch , DVD Player Turbo oven, Dyson battery vacuum, 440 litre fridge, 1000 watt Microwave, Thermomix , Lg 8.5KG washing Machine, Dyson fan and Changed all the Lighting over to L.E.D lights with the replacement bulb types not the down lights that require a sparky or know how.
+This is what we got for our $7000- two new TVs (44 inch and 32 inch), DVD Player, Turbo oven, Dyson battery vacuum, 440 litre fridge, 1000 watt Microwave, Thermomix , LG 8.5KG washing Machine, Dyson fan, and we changed all the lighting over to L.E.D lights with the replacement bulb types (not the downlights that require a sparky or know how).
 I think that’s about it.
-This invest alone reduced our daily energy consumption to 5Kwh’s per day and that using the dishwasher which the house already had.
-Get yourself a twin drawer system, if they mean the world to you.
-It is a must for us living in the city.
+This investment alone reduced our daily energy consumption to 5kWh’s per day and that’s using the dishwasher which the house already had.
+Dishwashers are high drawing, however if you must have one, get yourself a twin drawer system.
+It was a necessity for us living in the city.

-The system consists of a 12 volt NiFe Bank of batteries.
-From research and talking to users of it it is possibly a lifetime cell.
-2880 watts of thin film C.I.G.S TSMC solar panels.
-The reason I selected these as they have a very low embodied energy, they are heat tolerant can reach temperatures of up to 80 degrees before performance is affected, They also pick up deep inferred from the spectrum range which allows performance on cloudy days, they are shade tolerant, which means living in the city my neighbors trees that block half my panels in the morning we still get 70% performance at that time and they look amazing, black on black.
-As for the electrical components we only used 1 MPPT for the moment to test and we splayed the array of panels so we got a constant production of solar all day which helps the Batteries and also we can use more power from the panels rather than from the batteries.
+The system consists of a 12 volt NiFe bank of batteries.
+From research and talking to users of it, it is possibly a lifetime cell.
+2880 Watts of thin film C.I.G.S TSMC solar panels.
+The reason I selected these as they have a very low embodied energy, they are heat tolerant and can reach temperatures of up to 80 degrees before performance is affected.
+They also pick up deep infrared from the spectrum range, which allows performance on cloudy days.
+They are shade tolerant, where I was living in the city my neighbor’s trees blocked half my panels, but in the morning we still get 70% performance at that time and they looked amazing, black on black.
+As for the electrical components we only used 1 MPPT for the moment to test, and we splayed the array of panels so we got a constant production of solar all day.
+This helps the batteries, and also we can use more power from the panels rather than from the batteries.

-And honestly at this point we have not required the use of the 2nd inverter ever.
-The biggest issue I had is getting traditional help and advice from electricians and solar people because most of them were trained in dealing with grid feed systems.
-I installed the system myself and I got an electrician in to connect the system to the house, it was meant to be a simple $150 job to connect up a switch for me.
-And that's when all my issues started.
-I asked if I could have the meter moved they said yes $600 after they had disconnected us from the grid (4 weeks) the list of things we had to do by law to get it connected was a joke.
-The bill quickly climbed to $3500 of electrical crap laws that they wanted us to upgrade to meet standards because of rising energy usage.
+And honestly, until we moved to Lismore, we did not require the use of the second inverter, ever.
+The biggest issue I had is getting traditional help and advice from electricians and solar people, because most of them were trained in dealing with grid feed systems.
+I installed the system myself and I got an electrician in to connect the system to the house.
+It was meant to be a simple $150 job to connect up a switch for me.
+That's when all my issues started.
+I asked if I could have the meter moved and they said yes, $600.
+They had disconnected us from the grid only 4 weeks prior and the list of things we had to do, by law, to get it connected again was a joke.
+The bill quickly climbed to $3500 of electrical laws that they wanted us to upgrade to meet standards because of rising energy usage.